anpnrynn/SAKUA2Random/README.md

 ### Please Read how it works file.
 (Original working theory of SAKUA2, a secure public key alternative with MITM prevention)
 ### Please use the sakua2random.c file for testing random number generation and testing the library.

-# SOME PIECE OF SHIT (9) SEEMS TO BE HACKING MY ACCOUNT AND REPLACING MY APK FILES.

 `make`
 `make -f Makefile.sakua2random`